What are the major differences between AI and ML?

-Derek Cohen By Derek Cohen | Sep 27, 2024 | Artificial Intelligence Machine Learning
+By Derek Cohen | Jan 6, 2026 | Artificial Intelligence Machine Learning

 Difference Between AI and ML

-Artificial Intelligence and Machine Learning are two facets of modern-day computing that are often intertwined by not just common people but also experts.
+Artificial Intelligence (AI) and Machine Learning (ML) are two facets of modern-day computing that are often intertwined by not just common people but also experts.
 According to Statista, experts call Machine Learning a subset of Artificial Intelligence.
 This is the reason, in most places, they are more or less used for the same functions.
 Nevertheless, they are distinct in their own ways for features and functionalities.

 Reports by the National University reveal some of the stunning figures for AI/ML: